 Synchronize Documents With iCloud Drive

-Starting with Notebooks 11 (iPad and iPhone) and Notebooks 2.4 (Mac), users have the option select iCloud Drive as a storage location for Notebooks’ documents.
+Starting with Notebooks 11 (iPhone and iPad) and Notebooks 2.4 (Mac), users have the option to select iCloud Drive as a storage location for Notebooks’ documents.
 By choosing iCloud, documents automatically synchronize between all devices connected to the same account.

 - We use the term iCloud as synonym for iCloud Drive; both refer to the same thing.

 - When using iCloud Drive as storage location, Notebooks still stores its documents locally on the device.
 They reside in a container which automatically synchronizes with your iCloud account.
 This ensures that you can continue to work on your documents even when the device is not connected to the internet; as soon as the device gets back online, iOS or macOS starts to synchronize any changes. – This means that the iCloud Drive is “just another folder” somewhere on your iPad, iPhone or Mac.

 - On your iPhone or iPad, iOS seems to stop syncing when the device is using an unstable or weak network connection.
 So the stronger the internet connection, the quicker the sync will finish.